-The Nominating Committee must use items 1.4.5, 3.3.7, and 3.7.1 of the ABC Bylaws, which define criteria to be considered when selecting nominees; and items 070-001, 070-002, and 070-003 of the Operating Guidelines for the specific criteria for each award.
+The Nominating Committee must use items 1.4.5 and 3.3.7 of the ABC Bylaws, which define criteria to be considered when selecting nominees; and items 070-001, 070-002, and 070-003 of the Operating Guidelines for the specific criteria for each award.

 The Nominating Committee consists of the three most recent Past Presidents, the chair of the Publications Board, an at-large Board member or the most recent winner of the Spirit of ABC Award, and the Executive Director, who is an ex- officio, non-voting member (Bylaw 1.4.1).
-The current Past President chairs the committee (Bylaw 1.4.1).
+The current Immediate Past President chairs the committee (Bylaw 1.4.1).

 The Nominating Committee's report to the Board includes a list of continuing Board members and the year each term expires.
+The chair collaborates with the committee to prepare and submit the reports described in 040-002.
+The chair is responsible for submitting reports to the First Vice President.